(Published April 2007 in Arivaca Connection.)

 As soon as I began to get serious about turning my camera to the land, sky, and their critters, however, I rapidly began to become aware of the tremendous threats to Southern Arizona.
 It seemed that every time I discovered a new place, there immediately occurred an impending attack upon it.
 Massively wasteful exurban sprawl at Red Rock next to Ironwood Forest.
 Proposed new open pit mines from outside interests in the Santa Rita Mountains and eastern Santa Cruz County.
 A proposed freeway through pristine San PedroValley.

-the river and beyond.
-What additional fencing is to come?
+Lochiel had a road bulldozed through its center, which follows the entirety of this new vehicle barrier to the river and beyond.
+What additional fencing is to come? |

 I concluded with dread that Southern Arizona is under attack.
 Whether it comes from unsustainable development techniques or invasive species – plant or human, it is not to be minimized – the natural and rural heritage of Southern Arizona is under massive attack.
 I further concluded that Southern Arizona is no longer a place to be exploited, it is a place to be preserved.
 And I’ll probably spend the rest of my days coming to terms with that.